loretm/Selection-For-Cheating/A.response.to.Frederickson.md

 <h2>
 2.The TC attempted to account for uneven sampling by relativizing fitness parameters within each population
 </h2>
 The TC attempted to account for uneven sampling by relativizing fitness parameters within each population.
-This approach of normalizing fitness among populations is critical to measuring selection gradients.
+This approach of normalizing fitness is critical to measuring selection.
 However, the data in GCC are already relativized with respect to the total number of genotypes sampled in a population.
 The TC thus divided the relative genotype frequencies by the mean relative genotype frequency at each population.
 Specifically, genotype frequencies were estimated in the TC as the abundance of strain X present in population A divided by the total number of strains in population.
 Here is a mathematical explanation:

 Lets define the haplotype frequency of isolate X in Population "a" as Y<sub>xa</sub>, which is estimated by counting the number of isolates X and dividing by the total count of all isolates in population a: